Earn 80,000 bonus points after spending $2,000 on purchases within the first three months of account opening.

 Here’s our strategy for racking up United miles quickly…..

 But if you’re not an elite flyer, you’ll probably want to keep the United Explorer for the free checked bag and priority boarding it offers.
 2 flights a year with a checked bag more than pay for the annual fee.

 To double your rewards, consider having your spouse apply for the credit cards as well if he/she does a fair amount of independent spending.

-For aggressive bonus mile seekers who have small businesses, you can also earn more United credit card miles with these offers…
+For bonus mile seekers who have small businesses, you can also earn more United credit card miles with these offers…

 The rule on ‘one bonus per credit card’ doesn’t apply to having a bonus from both the consumer and business version of the cards.
-So, you can apply for the business version of the United Explorer even if you have the consumer card.
+So, if you are a business owner you can apply for the business version of the United Explorer even if you have the consumer card.